mattTea/Portfolio/notes/week_2_raw_notes.md

 **Sequence diagrams** -> gives info about what messages return and what objects will call them

-Feel like I have gone backwards slightly, not sure how this would be used to improve on techniques I aleady have to break down problems (yet!)
+Feel like I have gone backwards slightly, not sure how this would be used to improve on techniques I already have to break down problems (yet!)

 #### Feedback workshop